DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/13 Karl Nell & the SOL Foundation — A Key Figure in UAP Disclosure.md

 I've already picked out all the important parts I want to discuss, made the proper connections, and so let's go through it.
 I'm not here to waste your time.
 Let's start.

 ### SOL Foundation Overview
 Before we break down Colonel Nell's speech on the Soar Foundation, on the [[2024 NDAA|Schumer Amendment]] and the push for control disclosure.
-Let's quickly cover what exactly the [[SOL Foundation]] is.
+Let's quickly cover what exactly the [[Sol Foundation]] is.

 00;01;45;24 - 00;02;15;15
 Gerb